zh1peng/EEGQC_GUI/README.md

 3. Bug fixed,especially that mentioned in last section.:sweat:
 4. Submit as a plug-in to EEGlab.
 5. Be compatiable with more system.
-6. :fearful:Suggest potential bad epoches based on machine learning results, another project [a link here]
+6. :fearful:Suggest potential bad epoches based on machine learning results, another project [https://github.com/zh1peng/EEG_ML_QC]